N-lia/MonteWalk/API_REFERENCE.md

 #### `analyze_sentiment`

-Analyzes sentiment of text using TextBlob NLP.
+Analyzes sentiment of text using FinBERT (Modal).

 **Parameters:**
 - `text` (str): Text to analyze